 Here is a collection of my favorite Vegetarian and Non-Vegetarian Biryani Recipes!
 These are all one-pot recipes, that can be made for weeknight dinners or for weekend gatherings.
 From The classic chicken biryani to vegetarian biryani to a low-carb biryani, there is a biryani you will fall in love with.

-In addition to all of my Instant Pot Biryani recipes, by popular request, I also have shared my low carb Biryani made with cauliflower rice.
-The flavors are amazing and it also is perfect for anyone in a low-carb or Keto Diet!
+In addition to all of my Instant Pot Biryani recipes, by popular request, I also have shared my low-carb Biryani made with cauliflower rice.
+The flavors are amazing and it also is perfect for anyone on a low-carb or Keto Diet!
 Since cauliflower rice cooks so fast, I make it on the stovetop.

 Before we get into How to make Biryani at home, I want to share that there are many different variations of it.
 This collection uses a modern approach to achieve authetic flavors in a fraction of a time mostly using Instant Pot.
 So whether it is your first time making Biryani or you want to learn a few new variations, I know you are going to find some new recipes to try on this list.